Nithin1506200/EmotionDetection/readme.md

 4. Open the server link provided by python which is usually `http://127.0.0.1:5000/` in the browser.

-5. Another devices can also be logged but both the host device and second device should be connected to same network and second link which is provided by python in commandline after `app.py` is runned.
+5. Another devices can also be logged but both the host device and second device should be connected to same network and second link which is provided by python in commandline.

 # Emotions which can be detected